PowerShell/PowerShellEditorServices/README.md

   - Code navigation actions (find references, go to definition)
   - Statement completions (IntelliSense)
   - Real-time semantic analysis of scripts using PowerShell Script Analyzer
-- The Debugging Service simplifies interaction with the PowerShell debugger (breakpoints, variables, call stack, etc)
+- The Debugging Service simplifies interaction with the PowerShell debugger (breakpoints, variables, call stack, etc.)
 - The [$psEditor API](http://powershell.github.io/PowerShellEditorServices/guide/extensions.html) enables scripting of the host editor
 - A full, terminal-based Integrated Console experience for interactive development and debugging

 ## Usage

-Looking to integrate PowerShell Editor Services into your [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) compliant editor or client?
-We support two ways of connecting.
+If you're looking to integrate PowerShell Editor Services into your [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) compliant editor or client, we support two ways of connecting.

 ### Named Pipes/Unix Domain Sockets (recommended)

-If you're looking for the more feature-rich experience, Named Pipes are the way to go.
+If you're looking for a more feature-rich experience, Named Pipes are the way to go.
-They give you all the benefit of the Language Server Protocol with extra capabilities that you can take advantage of:
+They give you all the benefits of the Language Server Protocol with extra capabilities that you can take advantage of:

 - The PowerShell Integrated Console
 - Debugging using the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/)